NicTorgersen/ec-tooltip/README.md

 ec-tooltip is the most barebones jQuery tooltip you can get your hands on.
 It's very easy to use:

+# Install
+From bower:
+`bower install ec-tooltip`

+Or download the jquery.ecTooltip.js file and include it in your html document `<script src="/path/to/jquery.ecTooltip.js" type="text/javascript"></script>`

+# Usage
 ```html
 <!-- the html -->
 <div class="some-container">